 In his first term as Ranking Member of the Energy and Commerce Committee during the 114th Congress, Pallone led Democrats in passing key health care and environmental bills that were signed into law by President Obama, including the Medicare Access and CHIP Reauthorization Act (MACRA), the Frank R. Lautenberg Chemical Safety for the 21st Century Act, and the 21st Century Cures Act.

-From 2006 to 2014, Pallone served as the top Democrat on the Committee’s Subcommittee on Health.
-As Chairman during the 111th Congress, Pallone played a key role in authoring and passing the Affordable Care Act.
-The landmark law extends health care coverage to millions of Americans, while driving down health care costs and reigning in abusive tactics used by insurance companies to deny medical treatment.
+Prior to serving as the Ranking Member of the full Energy and Commerce Committee, Pallone served as the top Democrat on the Subcommittee on Health from 2007 to 2014.
+As Chairman of the Health Subcommittee during the 111th Congress, Pallone played a key role in authoring and passing the ACA.
+The landmark law extends health care coverage to millions of Americans, while driving down health care costs, and reigning in abusive tactics used by insurance companies to deny medical treatment.

 Frank Pallone, Jr. was born in Long Branch, New Jersey where he grew up and still resides.
 The son of a policeman, Pallone attended local public schools and earned an academic scholarship to Middlebury College.
 After graduating from Middlebury in 1973, Pallone received his master's degree in international relations at the Fletcher School of Law and Diplomacy at Tufts University.
 He earned his law degree from Rutgers University in 1978.

 Pallone began his political career in Long Branch.
 He was elected to the Long Branch City Council in 1982.
 In 1983, he was elected to the state Senate, representing the Monmouth County coastline.
 He was re-elected in 1987.